Hero Background

 Overview

-Visual testing tools are software applications that automatically compare UI screenshots against baseline images to detect unintended visual changes, layout shifts, or styling issues across different builds or devices.
+Visual testing tools automatically compare UI screenshots against baseline images to detect unintended visual changes, layout shifts, or styling issues across different builds, browsers, and devices.

-• Storybook: Storybook isolates UI components for design consistency and rapid iteration.
+• Storybook: Isolates UI components for design-system development and visual review.

 What Are Visual Testing Tools?